-- 2. Petition: A Completed Petition for No-Fault Arbitration, signed by the claiming party or representative. - 3.
-Denial/Discontinuation Letter: Letter from the insurance company verifying that benefits have been denied or discontinued.
-If a denial letter has not been provided, the filing party may submit proof that bills have been submitted to the insurance company and remain unpaid after 30 days. - 4.
-Itemization of the Claim: An itemization detailing what you are claiming for arbitration.
-The itemization, depending on the nature of your claim, should include the name(s) of medical providers, the name(s) of employer(s), date(s) of service or loss and the amount(s) claimed for each. - 5.
-Supporting Documents: Documentation supporting your claim. e.g. billing summaries, wage stubs, market value comparisons, etc.
+- 1. Filing Fee: A \$ 60.00 filing fee payment made payable to American Arbitration Association. - 2.
+Petition: A completed Petition for No-Fault Arbitration, signed by the claiming party or representative. - 3.
+Denial/Discontinuation Letter: A letter from the insurance company verifying that benefits have been denied or discontinued.
+If a denial letter has not been provided, please include this information with your submission. - 4.
+Itemization of Claim: An itemization detailing what you are claiming for arbitration.
+If filing for unpaid medical bills, the itemization should include the name(s) of medical providers, the name(s) of employer(s), date(s) of service or loss and the amount(s) claimed for each.
+If filing for property damage, the itemization should include repair estimates.
+If your vehicle is a total loss, include any valuation reports. - 5.
+Supporting Documents: Documentation supporting your claim. e.g. billing summaries, wage stubs, repair receipts, market value comparisons, etc.

-File through mail: American Arbitration Association, 100 S. Fifth Street, Suite 1900, Minneapolis, MN 55402 or online by visiting www.adr.org/Support and clicking Sign in to Access & Manage a Case.
+File online: by visiting www.adr.org/Support and clicking Sign in to Access & Manage a Case.
 For questions contact us at 612-332-6545.